 Radiation therapy utilizes high-powered energy beams from X-rays and protons to destroy cancer cells.
 In locally advanced cancer, radiation is combined with chemotherapy and given.
 For advanced lung cancers, radiation therapy may help relieve symptoms such as pain.

-Newer leading edge modalities of radiotherapy include
+Newer leading-edge modalities of radiotherapy include

-• Cyberknife stereotactic radiosurgery- option for people with small lung cancers where surgery is not feasible.
+- Cyberknife stereotactic radiosurgery- option for people with small lung cancers where surgery is not feasible.
 It may also be used to treat limited brain metastasis.

-• Proton therapy
+- Proton therapy

 3. Chemotherapy is the most commonly used treatment modality as the majority of lung cancer patients present in the advanced stages where surgery and radiotherapy are not useful.
-It uses cancer drugs that circulate throughout the body to destroy cancer cells.
+Chemotherapy uses cancer drugs that circulate throughout the body to destroy cancer cells.
 The chemo side effects include vomiting, diarrhea, mucositis, neutropenia etc.

 4. Targeted therapy: